samtron1412/docs/software/sublime.md

 }
 ```

+### Capturing Build System Results

 # Customization

 ## Settings

 # Extensibility and Automation

 ## Macro

-Best solution for this is recording a macro on Sublime Text and then assigning it to a keyboard key binding.
+Best solution for this is recording a macro on Sublime Text and then
+assigning it to a keyboard key binding.
 Follow these steps:

-1. Create a line such as `alert('hello')` and leave the cursor right after letter `o`.
+1. Create a line such as `alert('hello')` and leave the cursor right
+   after letter `o`.
 2. Then go to Tools > Record a Macro to start recording.
 3. Press `alt+left` to go to the end of line.
 4. Press `;` and hit Enter
 5. Stop recording the macro by going to Tools > Stop Recording Macro
 6. You can now test your macro by Tools > Playback Macro (optional)
-7. Save your macro by going to Tools > Save Macro (ex: EndOfLine.sublime-macro)
+7. Save your macro by going to Tools > Save Macro (ex: EndOfLine
+   .sublime-macro)
-8. Create a key binding by adding this between the square brackets in your in your Preferences > Key Bindings - User file:
+8. Create a key binding by adding this between the square brackets in
+   your in your Preferences > Key Bindings - User file:

         {
         "keys": ["super+;"], "command": "run_macro_file", "args": {"file": "Packages/User/EndOfLine.sublime-macro"}
         }

-9. Now, every time you hit `Command+;`, it will magically place the semicolon at the end of current line and move the cursor to the next line.
+9. Now, every time you hit `Command+;`, it will magically place the
+   semicolon at the end of current line and move the cursor to the next
+   line.
 Happy coding!

 ## Snippets

 `Tools -> New Snippet...`

 - Create new snippet for your definition.